MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Double.api.md

 ```

 #### Brief

-Constructs a saturated `sys.core.lang.Double` based on the input value.
+Constructs a saturated [Double][sys.core.lang.Double] based on the input value.

 #### Parameters
 > *value* => the input value.
 Can be numeric or a string.